 A real estate agent is in a unique position where they can control their own income in a way that many people only dream of.
 So how much does a real estate agent make?
 A first-year real estate agent can make up to $100,000 or more, and the only thing holding them back is their own motivation and drive to succeed.

 Most real estate agents are independent contractors, and work on a commission base, with no salary or hourly wage.
 This means they give up the cushion and stability of an employee, and that includes many of the benefits.
 As an independent contractor, a real estate agent rarely receives any medical benefits or retirement plan.
 They don’t get paid sick leave, and they generally don’t get an end of year bonus.
 If an agent is willing to give up these benefits, they must be getting something in return to make it worth their while.
 What do they get that is so valuable?

 Who can you turn to for answers on the best way to advance your career?
 There are many avenues to success, and you can get advice from many sources, but the only person that knows what is the best fit, the right career move, and the greatest opportunity for you, is you.
 Nobody knows you like you do, so why turn to someone else to give you direction in your career?
 Why not sit yourself in the driver’s seat and make your own decisions that can determine your economic prosperity?

-As a real estate agent, an independent contractor, not only will you have the freedom to determine your own work hours, and be your own boss, but you will also be a direct recipient of the benefits of all your hard work.
+As an independent real estate agent, not only will you have the freedom to determine your own work hours, and be your own boss, but you will also be a direct recipient of the benefits of all your hard work.
 If you close a deal, you are the one getting paid for it.
 Every hour you spend working is directly for you, and your own income.
 For many, that is what they need to find the drive to succeed.
 Reaping your own rewards can be very satisfying.